DommertTech/flask-rum/README.md

 Flask-Rum is a templating &amp; theme system built on top of Flask with Foundation and JQuery.
 Its a great starting point for any flask project.

+I've started building on the Git-Wiki.
 Documentation & Website links will come soon.

 ### Getting Started
 Have Python and VirtualEnv installed before this: